 This template is built in Excel and makes it easy to map out projects month to month.
 Paste it into Google Sheets or the cloud-based version of Excel, and your entire team will be able to see every project in progress, all in one place.

 Or, if you’re ready to move up to an automated solution, try CoSchedule.
-If you’re not a current customer, here’s a quick look at how it works:
+Here’s a quick look at how our interactive marketing calendar works:

 Conflict Resolution: How to Say No and Defend Your Team’s Time